korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 ## 5) Conclusion

+The engine is the automation of automation: AI lowers the cost of turning work into systems, so substitution and headcount compression compound.
 The early signature is **missing jobs**.
-The downstream risk is **mass unemployment** as task substitution compounds and firms normalize permanently lean operating models.
-The rest of the argument traces how that shift propagates into insecurity, **unrest**, and synchronized global stress.
+The downstream risk is **mass unemployment** as firms normalize permanently lean operating models.

 Once that shift takes hold, it does not stay inside the labor market.
 It collapses **outside options**—the practical alternatives that let people refuse bad conditions, exit failing roles, and restart without catastrophic loss.
 As outside options weaken, insecurity spreads beyond the unemployed to anyone whose future depends on a labor market that no longer provides credible mobility.
 That insecurity pushes strain into institutions: legitimacy stakes rise, time horizons shorten, and volatility increases.